TRANSPARENCY & ACCOUNTABILITY

 Jack's Statement: Justice and Policing

-Watch Dr Lisa Jackson's, Chair of the Independent Community Police Oversight Commission powerful speech during the June 15th city council (starts at 0:40:00)
+Watch Dr Lisa Jackson's, Chair of the Independent Community Police Oversight Commission, eloquent and powerful speech during the June 15th city council (starts at 0:40:00)

 “You cannot have police officers reviewing their own conduct.
 A review process has to be fully empowered — you can't hobble the process by not giving full access, information, witnesses and videotape, whatever it be, to this group.”